not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 Using the `quantize` property, a value can optionally be set to quantize to the nearest 1V/Oct note value.
 If enabled, quantization of the voltage value will be done **after** any *calc* has been applied to the voltage value.

 Exactly one of the `voltage`, `note`, `variable`, `input`, `output` or `rand` properties must be specified for a value.

+Note: values always resolve into a voltage, which is then used by the object that contains the value.
+The source of the value voltage will not be tied to the target of that value.
+E.g. if an action set the voltage of an *output* using a value that is based on the voltage of an *input* port, the voltage to use will be determined when the action is executed.
+If the voltage on the *input*  port changes afterwards, the voltage of the *output* port will **not** be changes automatically.
+The *set-value* action will have to be re-executed in order for the *output* port to update again.

 ### Properties